erangell/azurewordpress/readme.md

 bartr/wp bash

 You must run the git command to pull the WordPress files as they are not in the container
 mkdir -p /home/www
 git clone "$GIT_REPO" /home/www

+Git the latest version (after running git clone) git -C /home/www pull

 WordPress files are located in /home/www/html

 /usr/local/wprun.sh is the script that starts WordPress

-Git the latest version (after running git clone) git -C /home/www pull
 ```

 ## Building a custom container
-* The docker directory contains everything necessary to customize the container
+* The docker directory contains everything necessary to build the container
-Most customizations can be accomplished by using environment variables, but just in case
+Most customizations can be accomplished by using environment variables
 * Update the GIT_REPO environment variable to pull from your repository
      Note that the repo assumes an html directory and pulls to /home/www
 * Some of the installed packages are for convenience and can be removed